tillitis/tkey-ssh-agent/README.md

 ## Building the signer

-1. See [the Devoloper Handbook](https://dev.tillitis.se/) for setup of development tools.
+1. See [the Developer Handbook](https://dev.tillitis.se/) for setup of development tools.
 We recommend you use tkey-builder.
 2. See the instructions in the [tkey-device-signer repo](https://github.com/tillitis/tkey-device-signer).